coffeecory/poppin_off/Projects/CHATBOT Remote hosted/Remote Hosted Cybersecurity GPT ChatBOT.md

 once testing is complete locally we now want to spin up a cloud server where you can deploy this code and other bits of code on a resource that is not attached to your local network.
 If you have a lab it's ideal to set it up on a stand alone server or docker container to replicate.

+# Setting up EC2 Instance for Web Hosting MyCyberHelper Chatbot

 First we want to install AWS EC2 instance of your choice.
 I chose Ubuntu and had struggles in the beggining with spinning up the Ubuntu-desktop gui using the free tier.
 I decided to spin up a bit beefier server using the below article as pricing guide. https://dev.to/cindyledev/remote-development-with-visual-studio-code-on-aws-ec2-4cla

 Follow this guide for spinning up the EC2 instance but change the server Instance type as you wish.
 There is a way to spin this up without a gui which i will be working on at a later date.
-Refrence to that method will be below. https://medium.com/nerd-for-tech/how-to-create-a-ubuntu-20-04-server-on-aws-ec2-elastic-cloud-computing-5b423b5bf635
+Refrence to that method will be below. #FutureProject https://medium.com/nerd-for-tech/how-to-create-a-ubuntu-20-04-server-on-aws-ec2-elastic-cloud-computing-5b423b5bf635

+#### SSH into the EC2 Instance

 Once Instance is running connect to the instance over SSH, I had windows terminal issues and had to trouble shoot using the following guides. https://stackoverflow.com/questions/57363597/how-to-use-a-new-windows-terminal-app-for-ssh